feliciaandersson/PhD/README.md

 My research focuses on Computational Chemistry.
 Thus, my project will be particularly tailored for tasks within this area, using the Atomic Simulation Environment ([ASE](https://wiki.fysik.dtu.dk/ase/)).

 ## Goals
+This is a list of all the things I would like to do, in a somewhat prioritized order.
+Due to time limitations, I might not be able to finish them all within the timeline of this course.

 - Organize project files and directories logically for better project management and collaboration.

 - Improve reproducibility by creating clear instructions for environment setup, using conda.

-- Enhance code readability through consistent code formatting, where I think I will be trying out [Ruff](https://github.com/astral-sh/ruff).
+- Enhance code readability through consistent code formatting, where I plan to try out [Ruff](https://github.com/astral-sh/ruff).

-- Incorporating GitHub actions.

-- Improving documentation for clear instructions on how to use my code.
+- Improve documentation for clear instructions on how to use my code.

+- Transfer existing or partially completed analysis scripts to Jupyter notebooks for better and more interactive visualization.
+Evaluate their efficiency, readability, and structure.

+- Incorporate GitHub actions.

-- Incorporate testing procedures to ensure code reliability.
+- Implement testing procedures to ensure code reliability.